 Common project pitfalls to avoid before and during a Six Sigma project.
+You will likely encounter one or many of these as a Six Sigma project manager.

-Natural Resistance and Avoid the Rush
+Natural Resistance

 The employees of many companies have heard of all the buzzwords and programs at least once in their career.
 Too often, when many hear of the words Kaizen, Lean Manufacturing, Continuous Improvement, Six Sigma, they may chuckle and internally think their jobs are at risk of being eliminated or we have "been there - done that".